List of teams and organizations in DC Comics: Allied Supermen of America

 The Allied Supermen of America team was created as an homage to the Golden Age Justice Society of America and the Silver Age Justice League.
 The team was created by Alan Moore and included characters created by Rob Liefeld and Erik Larsen.
 It was introduced in Supreme #14.

 Amazon Nation

 The Amazon Nation are a hidden female tribe.
 First appearance: (historic) All-Star Comics #8 (Winter 1941); (current) Wonder Woman (vol. 2) #1 (February 1987).

 A.P.E.

 Short for Allied Perpetrators of Evil, A.P.E. is a supervillain group in The New Adventures of Superman.
 First appearing in "The Men from A.P.E.", the line-up consists of Lex Luthor, Toyman, Prankster, and Warlock.
 In "A.P.E.
-Strikes Back", Luthor and Warlock get back together as A.P.E. with Brainiac as its new member.
+Strikes Back", Brainiac joins the group.

 A.P.E.S.

 Short for All-Purpose Enforcement Squad.

 Argent

 Argent is a 1950s domestic secret agent team.
 First appearance: Secret Origins (vol. 3) #14 (May 1987).